AdlerVaz/Discord-Bot-Template/README.md

 ### If you are you need support on the codes feel free to join the support server!

-# Command Handler
+# Command And Event Handler
-Why not make your code cleaner and easier to acess when you can, follow these easy steps to use a command handler.
+Why not make your code cleaner and easier to acess when you can, follow these easy steps to use a command abd event handler.

 # Steps
 1. Download the code from the github repo